JonathanPham/fluid_simulation-1/README.md

 * Complete simulation of the 2D imcompressible Navier-Stokes equations, including obstacles.
 * Add domain obstacles in the domain from PNG images.
 * Parallel solver (SOR) for the Poisson pressure equation using OpenMP, which is constitutes the major computation time of the simulation.
+* Output of the velocity and pressure fields to VTK files that can be visualized in Paraview.

 ## Compilation